-Chief Student Services Officer (CSSO): The individual designated by the College President to administer student affairs and be responsible for administering the College’s Student Conduct Code and this procedure.
+Chief Student Services Officer (CSSO): The individual designated by the College president to administer student affairs and be responsible for administering the College’s Student Code of Conduct and this procedure.
 The CSSO may delegate student discipline to another individual (designee).

 College Official: includes any person employed by the College performing assigned administrative or professional responsibilities.

-College or Campus Premises: includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the Auraria Higher Education Center, including the adjacent streets and sidewalks, and also includes Extended Campus locations such as North Campus and Lowry Campus.
+College or Campus Premises: includes all land, buildings, facilities and other property in the possession of or owned, used or controlled by the Auraria Higher Education Center, including the adjacent streets and sidewalks, and also includes extended campus locations such as the Advanced Manufacuring Center and Lowry.
 This can include online classes as well.

-College-Sponsored Activity: includes but is not limited to: music and theatre events, student activities, study abroad programs and student trips funded by the Office of Student Life.
+College-Sponsored Activity: includes but is not limited to music and theater events, student activities, study abroad programs and student trips funded by the Office of Student Life.